threefoldtecharchive/jumpscaleX_archived/docs/Internals/StoryBasedWorking.md

 ## principles

-- only work when story exists or critical bug where in scrum was defined we need to work on it
+- only work items attached to story (in other words story needs to exist) or critical bug where in scrum was defined we need to work on it
 - story = issue with lavel type_story

 ### reporting